Orforglipron (Foundayo) FDA Approval Status 2026

 Initial publication

-Yes.
-Orforglipron (brand name Foundayo) was FDA-approved on April 1, 2026 for chronic weight management in adults with obesity (BMI 30+) or overweight (BMI 27+) with at least one weight-related comorbidity.
+Yes — on two regulators.
+Orforglipron (brand name Foundayo) was FDA-approved on April 1, 2026 for chronic weight management in adults with obesity (BMI 30+) or overweight (BMI 27+) with at least one weight-related comorbidity, and the UAE Emirates Drug Establishment (EDE) approved it in early April 2026 — making the UAE the second country in the world to approve it, and the first oral GLP-1 cleared for the UAE market, with availability beginning May 2026.
 It is the first non-peptide oral GLP-1 receptor agonist approved for obesity.
 ATTAIN-1 showed 12.4% mean weight loss at 72 weeks.
-Pricing starts at $25/month with insurance.
-For our complete analysis, see the Foundayo FDA approval deep dive.
+U.S. pricing starts at $25/month with insurance; UAE local price and broad pharmacy availability should be verified against current UAE listings.
+For our complete analysis, see the Foundayo FDA approval deep dive; for class context against the GIP/GLP-1/GCG triagonist still in Phase 3, see the retatrutide vs orforglipron comparison.

 - Orforglipron (Foundayo) was FDA approved on April 1, 2026.